i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### TROUBLESHOOTINGS

-If you are currently running MariaDB on your server, you'll surely have some package dependencie problems while trying to install PHP build package dependencies.
-In such case, you must temporary switch to the MySQL version as provided by your distribution.
+If you are running MariaDB on your server and if you encounter some problems while trying to install PHP build packages, you must temporary switch to the MySQL version as provided by your distribution.
+This can be done easily by using the i-MSCP installer.

 ### AUTHORS AND CONTRIBUTORS